linode/docs/docs/guides/development/python/how-to-use-for-while-loops-in-python/index.md

 #### How to Loop Through a List in Python

-Python uses the list's built-in `__iter__` function to step through the list.
-Each new loop assigns the next item in the list to the iterator variable.
-The `for` loop is guaranteed to iterate through all items in the list in sequential order.
-It continues to iterate as long as the list contains more items.
+Python uses the List's built-in `__iter__` function to step through the List.
+Each new loop assigns the next item in the List to the iterator variable.
+The `for` loop is guaranteed to iterate through all items in the List in sequential order.
+It continues to iterate as long as the List contains more items.

-The following example demonstrates how to use the Python `for` statement to loop through a list.
-In this case, the program defines a list named `cities`.
-The line `for city in cities` iterates through the `cities` list.
-At the start of each loop, it assigns the next item in the list to `city`.
+The following example demonstrates how to use the Python `for` statement to loop through a List.
+In this case, the program defines a List named `cities`.
+The line `for city in cities` iterates through the `cities` List.
+At the start of each loop, it assigns the next item in the List to `city`.
 Upon each new loop, `city` contains the name of the next city.
 Within the code block, each city is printed on a new line.

 {{< file "loop_list.py" python >}}
 cities = ['Chicago', 'Detroit', 'New York', 'Miami']